Patan After Dark — Evening Guide to Durbar Square & Cafés

 Getting there

-- From Jhamsikhel: a 15-minute walk to Mangal Bazaar.
+- From Jhamsikhel: a 15-minute walk to Mangal Bazaar; 5 minutes on a bike.

 After the square